 As part of a larger sales process, sales forms are one in a series of important transactional documents that also include sales quotations, purchase orders and invoices or receipts.

-Preparing a sales order isn’t especially difficult, but it can be time-consuming.
+Preparing a new sales order isn’t especially difficult, but it can be time-consuming.
 There are a number of details that should be included to ensure the terms and conditions surrounding your sales transaction are clear.

 Below is a rundown of the most common features included in a sales order and why they’re important.
 If you have neither the time nor the inclination to create your own sales order form template, you can download a standard, easy-to-use version below.